-Majority of Africans today depend either totally or partially on medicinal plants for the treatment of various diseases.
+The majority of Africans today depend either totally or partially on medicinal plants for the treatment of various diseases.
 In some rural communities, ethno-medicineissometimestheonlyform of healthcare.
-This work. therefore. was aimed at determining thephytochemicalconstituents and antibacterial potentials of Z. officinal ewhich is one of the medicinal plants used by some persons.
+Therefore. this work aimed determine to thephytochemicalconstituents and antibacterial potentials of Z. officinale, which is one of the medicinal plants used by some people.
 The active ingredients of the plant were first extracted using water and ethanol as solvents.
 This was followed by the phytochemical analysis of the extracts.
-Furthermore, the antibacterial effects of aqueous andethanolic extracts of Z. officinale on Eschrichia coli, Salmonella typhi and Shigelladysentriae isolated from faeces of gastroenteritis patients was evaluated using agar diffusion technique (punch method).
-Additionally, two-fold tube dilution method was used to determine the minimum inhibitory concentration (MIC), and minimum bactericidal concentration (MBC) of the extracts.
+Furthermore, the antibacterial effects of aqueous andethanolic extracts of Z. officinale on Escherichia coli, Salmonella typhi and Shigella dysenteriaeisolated from faeces of gastroenteritis patients were evaluated using theagar diffusiontechnique(punch method).
+Additionally, a two-fold tube dilution method was used to determine the minimum inhibitory concentration (MIC) and minimum bactericidal concentration (MBC) of the extracts.
 The mean values of zones of inhibition obtained were statistically analyzed using ANOVA.
-Theleast significant difference was determined according to LSD test at P<0.05.
+Theleast significant difference was determined according to the LSD test at P<0.05.
 Phytochemical analysis revealed the presence of saponin, alkaloids, flavonoids, and tannins.
 The antibacterial results showed thatboth the aqueous andethanolic extracts have antibacterial effects against all the test organisms but at varying degrees.
-At the concentration of 500mg/ml, the ethanolic produced extract of Zingiber officinale zone inhibition of 21.00 against S. dysentriae and 20.00 against E. coli and S. typhi.
-On the other hand, the 500mg/ml concentration of the aqueous extract had zone of inhibition of 20.00b against S.dysentriae, 16.00b against E.coli and 10.00b against and S.typhi.
+At the 500mg/ml the ethanolic Zingiber concentration. extract of officinale produceda zone inhibition of 21.00 against S. dysenteriae and 20.00 against E. coli and S. typhi.
+On the other hand, the 500mg/ml concentration of the aqueous extract had a zone of inhibition of 20.00^b against S.dysenteriae, 16.00^b against E.coli and 10.00^b against S.typhi.
 The findings from this study lend credence to the claims that Z. officinale extracts possess antibacterial potentials.
-Also, the higher potency seen in ethanolic than in aqueous extract suggests that the potency might be doseand solvent dependent.
-Conclusively, owing to the findings from this study, the active ingredients of Z. officinale could be harnessed and employed in the development of emerging antibacterial therapies.
+Also, the higher potency in ethanolic than in aqueous extract suggests that the potency might be doseand solvent dependent.
+Conclusively, owing to the findings from this study, the active ingredients of Z. officinale could be harnessed and employed in the development of novel antibacterial therapies.

-Keywords: Ginger, Escherichia coli, Salmonella typhi, Shigella dysenteriae, Aqueous, Ethanol.
+Keywords:Ginger, Escherichia coli, Salmonella typhi, Shigella dysenteriae, Aqueous, Ethanol, Antibacterial.